CoolProp/IF97/README.md

 cmake --build .
 ```

-This will spit out the values for the computer-program verification, they should agree with the values from http://www.iapws.org/relguide/IF97-Rev.pdf .
+This will spit out the values for the computer-program verification, they should agree with the values from http://www.iapws.org/relguide/IF97-Rev.pdf and other IAPWS documents as noted in the output.
 In Region 3, the backwards equations are used, which results in some loss of precision, but it is usually less than 0.001%

 Usage
 -----